 The easiest way is to use the straight-line method, which tells you how much value your asset loses each year.
 It's called the straight-line method because your asset loses the same amount each year.

-The straight-line method to calculate your asset's current value
+Here's the the straight-line method to calculate your asset's current value.

 Then use this formula to find the annual depreciation.